fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/git/Relink to my existing github repo for backup after Fresh Install.md

 ### 7. 🤝 Link Local and Remote Repositories

-Ensure your local repository is correctly pointing to the remote one on GitHub. (the first command might fail but that's okay the add origin one. )
+Ensure your local repository is correctly pointing to the remote one on GitHub. (the first command might will say error: remote origin already exists., that's okay, continue on with the rest. )
 *   [[Link Local and Remote Repositories]]

 ### 8. 🚀 Commit and Push